ikle/dec-doc/doc/pdp11-hb-1969/03-addressing.md

 ![Fig 3-8](i/fig-021-1.png "Address Field — Autodecrement")

-This mode also may be deferred and specified by instructions of the form OPR
+This mode also may be deferred.
+Instructions of the form

+    OPR @-(R)

-@-(R).
-When deferred the address field is
+specify deferred autodecrement addressing and assemble with the following address field.

 ![Fig 3-9](i/fig-021-2.png "Address Field — Autodecrement Deferred Mode")